VictorTaelin/bend_program_search_example/README.md

 this could be greatly improved in the future.
-In a simpler language, though, it achieved near-ideal parallelism *and* high throughput, allowing it to beat all SOTA runtimes on this specific benchmark, by using an RTX 4090 to accelerate the computation.
+In a simpler language, though, it achieved near-ideal parallelism *and* high throughput, allowing it to beat all SOTA runtimes on this specific benchmark, by using an RTX 4090 to accelerate the computation with thousands of threads.
 On single-core performance, Bend is still sub-par, because:

 - 1. HVM is still an young project, relative to decades-old runtimes.